clipperhouse/uax29.net/uax29/README.md

 This is the same algorithm that is implemented in Lucene's [StandardTokenizer](https://lucene.apache.org/core/6_5_0/core/org/apache/lucene/analysis/standard/StandardTokenizer.html).

+### Performance

+When tokenizing words, I get around 120MB/s on my Macbook M2.
+For typical text, that's around 30 million tokens/s.
+[Benchmarks](https://github.com/clipperhouse/uax29.net/tree/main/Benchmarks)

+The tokenizer is implemented as a `ref struct`, so you should see zero allocations for static text such as `byte[]` or `string`/`char`.

+Calling `GetWords` et al returns a lazy enumerator, and will not allocate per-token.
+There are `ToList` and `ToArray` methods for convenience, which will allocate.

+For `Stream` or `TextReader`/`StreamReader`, a buffer needs to be allocated behind the scenes.
+You can specify the size when calling `GetWords`.
+You can also optionally pass your own `byte[]` or `char[]` to do your own allocation, perhaps with [ArrayPool](https://learn.microsoft.com/en-us/dotnet/api/system.buffers.arraypool-1).
+Or, you can re-use the buffer by calling `SetStream` on an existing tokenizer, which will avoid re-allocation.

+### Invalid inputs

+The tokenizer expects valid (decodable) UTF-8 bytes or UTF-16 chars as input.
+We [make an effort](https://github.com/clipperhouse/uax29.net/blob/main/Tests/Unicode.cs#L42-L67) to ensure that all bytes will be returned even if invalid, i.e. to be lossless in any case, though the resulting tokenization may not be useful.
+Garbage in, garbage out.

 ### Major version changes

 If you are using v1.x of this package, v2 has been renamed: